 We finally got around to putting up the ceiling fan in my son’s room, just in time for that heat wave thing.
 I spray painted this one just like I did its twin.
 (And then I painted this black fan too…) I’ve gotten a few questions about that process so here’s a few answers:Would I recommend doing this?
 If you are gutsy and don’t care if you ruin your cheap fan, YES!
 If you are a perfectionist who will stalk me if things go bad, NO!
 For the most amazingly precious fan ever made that I planned to keep forever but wanted in a different but high quality finish…I’d look into metal plating instead.
 But for dressing up a basic fan for your kid’s room, there’s not a lot to lose in my opinion.Paint?
 I used Rustoleum Specialty Metallic spray paint in gold.
 I’m not sure if it’s the best brassy tone out there, but it’s decent.
 It needs a few days to cure before install to avoid fingerprints, and even then it’s impossible to avoid all marks if installation gets hairy, which always seems to happen.
 Multiple coats are good!
 For this second fan I tried to get away with one but I regret my lazy choices.Disassemble the fan parts before painting?
 Yes.
 A couple of screws are usually all that is holding the thing together so a little disassembly is worth it.

 Prep much?
 Probably.
 I did basically none for this second fan and it shows.
 I cleaned everything well but that’s it.
 Turns out, it was a bad day to be a half-asser.
 The installation turned sour and my paint job got scratched up during the process.
 Some sanding and priming (and more coats of paint) probably would have helped.
 Fan #1 was lightly sanded and held up better, but it also had an easier install (and more coats).
-The lesson here is that same as it always is: just do it right.If this is ending too abruptly and you need more ceiling fan talk, you can check out this post for some of the better ceiling fans I’ve found out there.
-Looks like I have some fan light straightening out to get to, so I’ll catch you next time!
+The lesson here is that same as it always is: just do it right.If this is ending too abruptly and you need more ceiling fan talk, you can check out this post and this post for some of the better ceiling fan options I’ve found out there!